jaded-gloryy/doc-south-analysis/README.md

 ## Research question:

-Are there any measureable similaries between the themes of documents from Southern Black churches and the documents from self-emancipated and freed Black people?
+Are there any measurable similarities between the themes of documents from Southern Black churches and the documents from self-emancipated and freed Black people?

 ## Approach:

-[Documenting The American South](https://docsouth.unc.edu/) is one of the longest running efforts bu the Univeristy of North Carolina to collect, digitize, and publish documents from self-emancipated and freed Black people.
+[Documenting The American South](https://docsouth.unc.edu/) is one of the longest running efforts by the University of North Carolina to collect, digitize, and publish documents from self-emancipated and freed Black people.
 Using [DocSouth Data](https://docsouth.unc.edu/docsouthdata/) and data from the [Religious Text Content Guide](https://docsouth.unc.edu/neh/religiouscontent.html), analyze the correlation between autobiographies, biographies, church documents, sermons, histories, encyclopedias, and other published materials from Southern Black churches and the narratives of slaves in regards to religion.

 Proposed analysis: